[The Basin]

 Balancing a jelly cube in the crook of her finger, Ratelsi watched it perform a sluggish, awkward dance.

-It was a pathetic specimen of a dessert so structurally unsound that it was threatening to liquefy under the mere warmth of her skin.
+It was a pathetic specimen of a dessert so structurally unsound that it threatened to liquefy under the mere warmth of her skin.
 Maybe that's why the vendor at the last shop was giving them away.

 "Free samples, my ass.
 This jelly looks… anaemic," she murmured, tilting her hand.